 Lookups and workflow actions enable you to enrich and extend the usefulness of your event data through interactions with external resources.

-Lookup tables use information in your events to determine how to add other fields from external data sources such as static tables (CSV files) and Python-based scripts.
-It's also possible to create lookups that add fields based on time information.
+Lookup tables use information in your events to determine how to add other fields from external data sources such as static tables (CSV files), Python- and binary-based scripts, and App Key Value Store (KV Store) collections.
+Each of these lookup types can optionally add fields based on time information.

-A really basic example of this functionality would be a static lookup that takes the
+An example of this functionality would be a CSV lookup that takes the

 http_status value in an event, matches that value with its definition in a CSV file, and then adds that definition to the event as the value of a new